 NPRC's faculty are directly responsible for the assessment of student learning, including assessment of the general education goals and course and program goals.
-The Dean of Curriculum and Instruction, under the direction of the Vice President of Academic and Student Affairs, is responsible for administrative oversight of the assessment of student learning.
+The Academic Directors and Faculty, under the direction of the Vice President of Academic and Student Affairs, are responsible for administrative oversight of the assessment of student learning.